 As a rule: 1 stick of butter is ½ cup and weighs 115 grams; 2 sticks of butter is 1 cup and weighs 230 grams.
 A pound of butter is 4 sticks of butter and weighs 450 grams.
-You should note that 1 stick of butter is also equivalent to 8 tbsp of butter.
-Half a stick of butter is equivalent to ¼ cup or 4 tbsp of butter.
+You should note that 1 stick of butter is also equivalent to 8 tablespoon of butter.
+Half a stick of butter is equivalent to ¼ cup or 4 tablespoon of butter.
 Don't confuse the big pound block of butter with the smaller baking sticks.

 - 1 cup butter weighs 230 grams